Harriet de Boinville: Childhood

-Harriet, as she was called during her childhood, was born as Henriette Collins, the oldest child of John Collins and his wife (name unknown).
-Harriet was born in 1773 in the British colony of St. Christopher, now St. Kitts and Nevis.
+Henriette Collins was the oldest child of John Collins and his wife (name unknown).
+She was born in 1773 in the British colony of St. Christopher, now St. Kitts and Nevis.
 Her mother, possibly biracial, is not mentioned in the family memoir.
 She had two siblings, Cornelia Collins and Alfred Collins.
+As a child, she became known as Harriet.

 In 1785 Harriet’s father bought a half-share for a sugar estate in St. Vincent.
 Enslaved Africans toiled on his plantation.
 A medical doctor, Collins wrote a book of recommended treatments for the slaves of his peers: Practical Rules for the Management and Medical Treatment of Negro Slaves in the Sugar Colonies by a Professional Planter (published anonymously in 1803 and now digitized).
 William Wilberforce recommended this book to other abolitionists.

 Harriet lived in St. Vincent and in England as a child.
 Her exposure to Europeans’ mistreatment of Africans and indigenous Caribs influenced the egalitarian views she adopted as an adult.